MarkFirewhal/Plymouth-Animated-Boot-Screen-Creator/README.md

 2. Select the default theme.
 `sudo update-alternatives --config default.plymouth` If nothing appears, you're done.

-But if you see a list of themes, select the number for your theme (I can't say this for sure but if the theme you want is under 0 for the auto mode, then I would select that as I think it boots in faster than manual).
+But if you see a list of themes, select the number for your theme.
 Be sure to adjust the priority in the command above (100) to something larger than the other themes so auto can take over.
 Or not, whatever.

+2.5 Double check that theme install.
 If you need to search the list of themes, just to be sure, before you commit... use:
 `
 plymouth-set-default-theme -l